aalto-grades/aalto-grades/README.md

 # Aalto Grades

-Aalto Grades is a grade management system for storing the grades of students to course parts such as an exam, exercises, or a project, and optionally individual assigned tasks which make up these course parts, such as a particular essay or an A+ module.
+Aalto Grades is a grade management system for storing the grades (or points) of students to course parts such as an exam, exercises, or a project, and optionally individual assigned tasks which make up these course parts, such as a particular essay or exercise.
 The grades of these tasks can then be used to calculate the grades of the course parts as well as students' final grades of the course.
 These final grades can then be exported to an external system for tracking course completion.

-Aalto Grades contains integration with (A+)[https://github.com/apluslms/a-plus], allowing results to be directly imported to Aalto Grades through the A+ API.
+Aalto Grades contains integration with [A+](https://github.com/apluslms/a-plus), allowing results to be directly imported to Aalto Grades through the A+ API.

 ## Getting started